uwcbc/celesta/TESTING.md

 Note: I'm currently using the Axios package for the HTTP requests.
 You'll need to type in the terminal `npm i axios` to install that package.

 As we have done before, navigate to the frontend folder `cd frontend` and run `npm start`.
-Once the frontend is built (it'll take a while), you can navigate to `http://localhost:3000/` and view the beautiful results.
+Once the frontend is built (it'll take a few moments), you can navigate to `http://localhost:3000/` and view the beautiful results.